 With limited exceptions, all students submitted for funding in the state of Colorado must meet the same enrollment, attendance, and scheduled hours requirements.
 However, the documentation required to demonstrate those requirements have been met may vary for certain schools and program types.
-The following sections describe these schools and programs, and identify any additional documentation requirements necessary to submit those students for funding.
+The following sections describe these schools and programs and identify any additional documentation requirements necessary to submit those students for funding.

-Contractual Education
+Contractual Education Courses

-Contractual education serves those students for whom a district is paying the entire cost of services used to determine funding eligibility to another district or third-party entity to educate one of its students.
+Contractual education students are those students for whom a district is paying the entire cost of services used to determine funding eligibility to another district or third-party entity to educate one of its students.
 Services provided through contractual education must be of comparable quality and meet the same requirements and standards that would apply if performed by the school district itself.
-Further, contracted services may comprise some or all of the student's educational services.

 If a district is incurring the entire cost of educational services at a non-district location, the district is entitled to submit the student for funding in its Student October Count data submission.
 In such cases, the district will be responsible for ensuring that it has all necessary documentation from the educational provider evidencing the student has met all funding requirements.
-Examples of educational providers include, but are not limited to: another Colorado public school district, a BOCES, a private provider, etc. The responsibility for ensuring funding and documentation requirements for courses and services offered by a third party are met lies with the district.
+Examples of educational providers include, but are not limited to: another Colorado public school district, a BOCES, a state facility, a private provider, etc. The responsibility for ensuring funding and documentation requirements for courses offered by a third party are met lies with the district.